 - Don’t be shy about asking for a business card.

-- If you’re interested in interviewing with an employer, ask if they are conducting next-day interviews or will be participating in on-campus interviews later in the semester.
+- If you’re interested in interviewing with an employer, ask if they are conducting next-day interviews or will be participating in interviews later in the semester.

 - Know your schedule for the next day in case the employer asks you to interview.